-This policy will be reviewed annually to ensure it remains relevant and accurate.
+This policy will be reviewed every three years to ensure it remains relevant and accurate.
 The policy will also be reviewed against any gift acceptance decisions made within year to ensure all procedures are complied with.

 5.0 Related Documentation